Quarter, Really

 Common Error: Weight Estimations

 "I'll just weigh the jar."
 Okay.
-Think about it: 80 quarters × 5.
+And 80 quarters × 5.
 67 grams = 453.6 grams.
-Here's the thing — that's almost exactly one pound.
+That's almost exactly one pound.
 So $20 in quarters weighs one pound.
 Handy benchmark.
 But only for modern clad quarters.
 Silver quarters weigh 6.25 grams each — 80 of those would be 500 grams, a bit over a pound.
 If your jar has a mix, the weight method gets fuzzy fast.

 How to Count 80 Quarters Without Losing Your Mind